-Regulations, such as Obamacare, are now impacting small business.
+Regulations now impacting small business.
 How will this effect lending, alternative financing and banks?

 Lauren Simonetti: Do you remember that bombshell dropped back on Tuesday, saying that Obamacare, the Affordable Care Act, is really gonna hurt workers in this country, reducing the full-time workers by more than 2 million workers and also be a disincentive for many companies to hire workers and give workers more hours.
 We’re talking about all of this with Katie Vlietstra; did I say that right, Katie?

 Katie Vlietstra: Good morning, Lauren.
 Yes, you did.

 Lauren Simonetti: I did!
 Okay, great!
 I was nervous about that one.
 You’re with the National Association of Self-Employed Workers; and David Sussman, joining us once again with Valcor Worldwide, a small businesses advocacy company.
 Nice to see both of you, Katie and David.